LappleApple/awesome-leading-and-managing/One-on-Ones.md

 - [1:1 Basics for the Introvert Engineering Manager](https://speakerdeck.com/orenellenbogen/1-1-basics-for-the-introvert-engineering-manager) (deck) - by Oren Ellenbogen, author of *Leading Snowflakes*.
 Takeaway: a detailed slidedeck with ideas on how to make 1:1's great, and why (to build trust and provide value as a manager).

 - [1:1 Meetings With Your Team](http://www.ryancarson.com/) — by Ryan Carson.
 Takeaway: Get to know more about your team members individually to establish trust and find out where their interests lie.

+- [1on.one](http://1on.one/) - by @TenaciousJoe.
+Takeaway: A question generator for 1:1's.

 - [A 101 on 1:1s](https://labs.spotify.com/2015/12/16/a-101-on-11s/) - by Simon Nadav Cohen.
 Takeaway: To make 1:1's more fulfilling, create goals like "build trusting relationships between team leads and engineers," "[create] a safe place to discuss sensitive and private issues or provide personal feedback, and "discuss and work on career development plans 	So engineers can set goals for themselves and have a partner who helps them achieve these goals."
 Sticking to these goals will make the meetings more productive.